Meet the 2023 – 2024 AWHONN Emerging Leaders

 2023-2024 AWHONN Emerging Leader

-Leticia Rios, PhD (c), RNC-NIC, IBCLC, NPD-BC isa Certified Neonatal Nurse and Professional Development Specialist.
+Leticia Rios, PhD (c), RNC-NIC, IBCLC, NPD-BC is a Certified Neonatal Nurse and Professional Development Specialist.
 She is an International Board Certified Lactation consultant and advocate who is currently completing her Ph.D. at Adelphi University and using her knowledge and passion at NYU and within the community at large to decrease racial disparities in healthcare and educate her colleagues on how we can best support and honor black women as we work to decrease birth disparities.

 As a 2023 Emerging Leader, I am looking forward to connecting with like minded individuals, who share my passion for Maternal Child health, and expanding my village.
 I am excited for the to the oportunity to grow and develop my leadership skills and to explore future roles within the AWHONN organization.